St. Mary's Orthodox Cathedral, Arthat: Synod of Diamper and Coonan Cross Oath

-Tippu Sultan's invasion and destruction
+Tipu Sultan's invasion and destruction

-In 1789 Tippu Sultan attacked and arsoned this church.
-It is said in folklores that Tippu's army killed a priest in the Altar room of this church and the blood spilled over there.
-Since it was considered impure, some part of the Altar was cut and removed.
-Hence this church was also called as Vetti muricha pally (ml:വെട്ടി മുറിച്ച പള്ളി) or cut altar church.
-Even now the Altar of this church remain distinct from other churches.
+In 1789, Tipu Sultan attacked and set fire to this church.
+Folklore states that Tipu's army killed a priest in the altar room, and his blood spilled there.
+Since it was considered impure, part of the altar was cut and removed.
+Hence, this church was also called Vetti muricha pally (വെട്ടി മുറിച്ച പള്ളി).
+The altar of this church remains distinct from those in other churches.

 The Coral Missionary Magazine of 1876 gives an account of the Arthat church in Kunnamkulam.

-The Syrians have probably been settled in this part of Cochin for centuries, though not in the pre sent town of Kunnankulam, as they have traditions that their forefathers lived near the old church of Arthat, about a mile from Kunnankulam.
-This old church has no village or bazaar near it now, but the Syrians say it was formerly surrounded by a large bazaar, but that in con sequence of a destructive fire, the inhabitants removed to the place where the present town of Kunnankulam stands.
-The church is still regarded by them with great veneration as their parish church, and as the burial place of their fore fathers, and is in fact their only cemetery now, no interments being allowed in the churchyards in the town.
+It notes that the Syrians had probably been settled in this part of Cochin for centuries, though not in the present town of Kunnankulam, as they had traditions that their forefathers lived near the old church of Arthat, about a mile from Kunnankulam.
+This old church had no village or bazaar near it, but the Syrians said it was formerly surrounded by a large bazaar, but that in consequence of a destructive fire, the inhabitants removed to the place where the present town of Kunnankulam stood.
+The church was still regarded by them with great veneration as their parish church, and as the burial place of their forefathers, and was in fact their only cemetery, with no interments being allowed in the churchyards in the town.
 This old church was burnt by Tippoo when he invaded Cochin in the last century; only the walls were left standing.
-It has since been re-roofed and thoroughly repaired, and is now one of the finest and most spacious Syrian churches in the country.

-There is another ancient church at Palur, near Chowghaut, about six miles from Kunnankulam, which is one of the seven churches said to have been founded by St. Thomas.
-This church is now in the possession of the Roman Catholics.
-Numbers of Syrians, however, are pre sent at the principal festival of the church every year.

-The Syrians of Kunnankulam were known anciently as the Chátukulangare Syrians, from a large tank bearing that name, and it is recorded that they never acknowledged the authority of the Roman Archbishop Menezes in the 16th century when the Syrian church came under the in fluence of this emissary of Rome.
-It is a very interesting circumstance, that there were no representatives of the Chátukulangare Syrians at the famous Synod of Udiamparur (Diamper.)
+It had since been re-roofed and thoroughly repaired, and was then one of the finest and most spacious Syrian churches in the country.
+There was another ancient church at Palur, near Chowghaut, about six miles from Kunnankulam, which was one of the seven churches said to have been founded by St. Thomas.
+This church was then in the possession of the Roman Catholics.
+Numbers of Syrians, however, were present at the principal festival of the church every year.
+The Syrians of Kunnankulam were known anciently as the Chátukulangare Syrians, from a large tank bearing that name, and it was recorded that they never acknowledged the authority of the Roman Archbishop Menezes in the 16th century when the Syrian church came under the influence of this emissary of Rome.
+It was a very interesting circumstance that there were no representatives of the Chátukulangare Syrians at the famous Synod of Udiamparur (Diamper).